fissehab/getting_and_cleaning_data/README.md

- <li> To read in the cleaned data created for this project in R, use
+ <li> To read in the cleaned data, which is the average of each variable for each activity and each subject, created for this project in R, use
  tidy <- read.table("merged_and_cleaned_data_average_activity.txt").
  </li>